Eve Online: Races

 In addition to different backgrounds and histories, the races have characteristic philosophies of starship design.
-Minmatar ships tend to be quite fast but fragile, and rely on their high speed and maneuverability to evade the tracking systems of heavier weapons, while using projectile weapons such as artillery or autocannons, more sophisticated kin to today's munitions technology.
-Amarr ships are ponderous, densely armored, and pack batteries of powerful laser-based energy weaponry.
+Minmatar ships tend to be quite fast but fragile, and rely on their high speed and maneuverability to evade the tracking systems of heavier weapons, while using combinations of missile launchers and projectile weapons (such as artillery or autocannons - the more sophisticated kin of today's munitions technology) to output high amounts of damage.
+Amarr ships are ponderous, densely armored, and pack batteries of powerful laser-based energy weapons and energy neutralizers, which drain the power of enemy ships.
 Gallente ships are sleek and designed to favor armor plating; they specialize in deploying fleets of robotic drones while mounting hybrid weapons that operate using superconducting magnets to accelerate mass toward targets at great speed (see Railgun).
-Finally, Caldari ships are typically poorly armored and not particularly fast but utilize powerful energy shields, and make extensive use of torpedo/missile launchers and hybrid guns, favoring engagement at extreme ranges.
+Finally, Caldari ships are typically poorly armored and not particularly fast but utilize powerful energy shields, and make extensive use of torpedo and/or missile launchers and hybrid weapons, favoring engagement at extreme ranges.
 However, there are exceptions to these general rules in each race.

 Gameplay

 Players start the game by either selecting a previously created character or by creating a new one.
 Each Eve Online account allows for up to three characters.
 When a player creates a new character, they start by choosing one of the four playable races – Amarr, Gallente, Minmatar, or Caldari.
 Each race is further divided into three bloodlines that give characters different pre-defined appearances, which can be finely tuned by the player.

 Unlike many other MMOs, where there are numerous copies of the game universe intended to run at once (i.e., servers), Eve Online is functionally a single-universe game.
-There are at least four copies of the universe running: the main server "Tranquility", the Chinese-based "Serenity", the test server "Singularity" (also "Sisi") which is a general, public test server, and an event server, "Thunderdome,” which is used for tournaments.
+There are at least four copies of the universe running: the main server "Tranquility", the Chinese-based "Serenity", the test server "Singularity" (also "Sisi") which is a general, public test server, and an event server, "Thunderdome", which is used for tournaments.
 A new test server was announced called "Buckingham" to replace "Singularity" as the main EVE Online test server while "Singularity" was used for Dust 514/EVE Online joint testing.
 As Dust 514 is no longer active, "Singularity" is now the main test server again and "Buckingham" is a closed test server for the CCP developers.